CosmoStat/sp_validation/README.md

 Edit the file `notebooks/params.py` according to your data.

 Make sure that all input files set in `params.py` are accessible from the run directory.
-The run directory needs to contain all files in `notebook`, i.e. `params.py` and all `.ipybn` notebooks
+The run directory needs to contain all files in `notebook`, i.e. `params.py` and all `.ipynb` notebooks

 ### Run